rnbr04/Shelf-Ex-Flash-Card-Generator/README.md

 - 📏 Customizable answer length (Short, Medium, Long)
 - 🔄 Toggle between original and reversed order
 - 👁️ Show/hide all answers with one click
-- 📥 Download flashcards as JSON
+- 📥 Download flashcards as JSON, CSV

 ## Prerequisites